 An introduction to the process of land development and construction layout.
-An emphasis is placed on those Nevada statutes that define the duties of the professional land surveyor in the subdivision of land.
-The laboratory portion of the course provides practical exercises involving topographic mapping, ALTA/ACSM title surveys, standards of practice, elevation certificates, and subdivision design.
+An emphasis is placed on those Nevada State Statutes that define the duties of the Professional Land Surveyor in the subdivision of land.
+The laboratory portion of the course provides practical exercises involving Topographic Mapping, ALTA/ACSM Title Surveys, Standards of Practice, Elevation Certificates, and Subdivision Design.
 Lecture+Lab: 3+3.
 Four semester hours.
-Prerequisite: must have completed CADD 121.
+Prerequisite: Must have completed CADD 121.